thepwrtank18/Jellylist/README.md

 If you want to mass download an entire season with a program like Free Download Manager, you can add "&returnType=txt" to the end, removing all metadata other than download links.

+You don't have to be a manager of the instance for this to work, but your account needs to have download permissions.

 ## Supports
 1 episode per listing: ✅